samaradw/discussions4/.github/steps/4-mark-answered.md

 1. Go to the discussion you created.
 2. Find a reply that answers your question.
 3. Click **✔️ Mark as answer**.

+---

+## 💡 Why This Matters

+Marking an answer keeps the thread clear and focused.
+It shows appreciation to the responder and reduces repeat questions by pointing others to the accepted solution.
+It's a key moderation feature for any active repository.